howed-neighbor/CS467/README.md

 # CS467: Website Security Research Project

-This project will explore the web vulnerabilities outlined at https://www.vpnmentor.com/blog/top-10-common-web-attacks/ [1](#citations).
+This project will explore the web vulnerabilities outlined in the article <a href="https://www.vpnmentor.com/blog/top-10-common-web-attacks/">Top 10 Common Web Attacks: The First Steps to Protect Your Website.</a>.
 These vulnerabilities are categorized as follows:

 * [Injection](#injection)
 * [Broken Authentication](#broken-authentication)